 READING: 20.00 at The Conference Room, RISC, 35 – 39 London Street, Reading RG1 4PS.
 10 minutes walk from Reading station, parking at rear of building.
 Admission: members £5.00, non-members £5.50, on door from 19.45.
 Come and join other AAC(UK) members and friends from 18.30 in the Global Café downstairs.
 Food is available until 21.00 and the bar until 23.00.

-CSC LONDON SW1: 19.30 at The Civil Service Club (CSC), 13 – 15 Great Scotland Yard, London SW1A 2HJ (nearest tube stations Embankment or Charing Cross).
-Organised in collaboration with the AAC(UK), Rucksack Club (RC), Fell & Rock Club (FRCC), the Association of British Members of the Swiss Alpine Club (ABMSAC), and the Tuesday Climbing Club (TCC).
+LONDON SW1: 19.30 at The Civil Service Club (CSC), 13 – 15 Great Scotland Yard, London SW1A 2HJ (nearest tube station Embankment or Charing Cross).
+Organised in collaboration with the AAC(UK), Rucksack Club (RC) and Fell & Rock (FRCC), the Association of British Members of the Swiss Alpine Club (ABMSAC), and Tuesday Climbing Club (TCC).
 AAC(UK) members and guests welcome.
-Admission free.
-Food is available in the restaurant or in bar until 19.00.
+Admission free; Food available in a restaurant or in the bar until 19.00.
 Bar open until 23.00.
-Contact: Neil Harwood, 07750 871324

 Tuesday October 6 – Oksfjord Expedition 1970: Neil Harwood (RC).